School of Photographic Arts and Sciences

 The photographic and imaging arts BFA program (with options in advertising photography, fine art photography, photojournalism, and visual media) promotes the creation, editing, and presentation of images in still, moving, and multimedia formats.
 The photographic sciences BS program (with options in biomedical photographic communications and imaging and photographic technology) prepares students for careers in healthcare and at scientific, forensic, and imaging technology companies.

-Learn More about Fine Art Photography Option - Photographic and Imaging Arts BFAImmerse yourself in the creativity and innovation of photography and imaging, with options in advertising photography, fine art photography, photojournalism, and visual media.
+Learn more about the Fine Art Photography Option - Photographic and Imaging Arts BFA programRIT’s photography BFA immerses you in the creativity and innovation of photography and imaging.
+Personalize your degree with options in advertising photography, fine art photography, photojournalism, and visual media.

-Learn More about Visual Media Option - Photographic and Imaging Arts BFAGraduate Programs
+Learn more about the Visual Media Option - Photographic and Imaging Arts BFA programGraduate Programs

 Students in the photography and related media MFA program study fine art practices with the goal of nurturing artistic individuality through extensive study of art practice, criticism, and aesthetics.
 The program is a professional two-year course of study in fine art photography, digital imaging, and moving media.
 In the 2016 U.S. News & World Report rankings, RIT was fourth nationally among graduate schools offering the fine arts specialty of photography.